In this section:

 If you sell a new vehicle to someone who then removes it to another EU country within 2 months, you may be entitled to a refund of VAT.
 This only applies if you aren't registered for VAT in the UK, and you can demonstrate that you have paid UK VAT on the vehicle.

 If you are importing a motor vehicle into the UK from outside the EU you must declare the vehicle to Customs and pay the VAT and duty due.
 HMRC will give you confirmation that you have paid the VAT and this will allow you to register the vehicle with the DVLA or DVA.
+You do not need to make a NOVA notification as this is done for you by HMRC.

 Some Reliefs are available subject to specific conditions being met.